 Job placement rates for accounting graduates are outstanding.
-At the University of Iowa, 95% of the class of 2025’s accounting graduates found employment or continued their education, with a median starting salary of $75,000 (approximately €65,500), per Fortune.
+At the University of Iowa, 95% of the class of 2025’s accounting graduates found employment or continued education, with a median starting salary of $75,000 (approximately €65,500), per Fortune.
 That compares favourably with the 86% placement rate across all bachelor’s degree graduates recorded by NACE.
-One graduate told Fortune that he and his classmates had the luxury of choosing from multiple offers, a dynamic few other disciplines can match.
+One graduate told Fortune he and his classmates had the luxury of choosing from multiple offers — a dynamic few disciplines can match.

 The role AI plays in this revival is more nuanced than the headlines suggest.
-A Stanford Graduate School of Business report found that accountants using AI tools close the books approximately 7.5 days faster than those using traditional methods, while spending 8.5% less time on administrative tasks.
-Far from displacing early-career professionals, AI is accelerating their development, replacing data entry with client work that builds commercial judgement.
+A Stanford Graduate School of Business report found that accountants using AI tools close the books approximately 7.5 days faster than those using traditional methods, while spending 8.5% less time on administrative work.
+Far from displacing early-career professionals, AI is accelerating development — replacing data entry with client work that builds commercial judgement.

 Finance and practice leaders should act on this shift rather than observe it.
-Firms should strengthen graduate propositions, on technology access, quality of work, and progression pathways that Gen Z values as much as salary.
-Organisations that invest in AI upskilling for early-career staff will capture productivity gains and the retention benefits of giving new professionals genuinely stretching work.
+Firms should strengthen graduate propositions — on technology access, quality of work, and progression pathways that Gen Z values as much as salary.
+Organisations that invest in AI upskilling for early-career staff will capture productivity gains and retention benefits by giving new professionals genuinely stretching work.

 Accountancy’s revival is not accidental.
 It is the product of a profession that has confronted its talent challenge and begun to address it credibly.
 For C-suite leaders, the message is clear: the next generation is arriving, it is capable, and the firms that engage it well will carry a lasting competitive advantage.